-Appeal No. 30
+Appeal No. 29

-PCCW-HKT Telephone Limited v The Telecommunications Authority
+SmarTone Mobile Communications Limited v The Telecommunications Authority

-Date of appeal : 16 November 2010 Appellant PCCW-HKT Telephone Limited ("PCCW") Nature of appeal Against the Decision of the Telecommunications Authority ("TA") issued in November 2010, which dismissed the complaint of SmarTone Mobile Communications Limited pursuant to sections 7K, 7L and 7N of the Telecommunications Ordinance (Cap.
-106), in respect of PCCW's increase of fixed- mobile interconnection charge tariff from 4.36 cents per minute to 5.45 cents per minute, effective during the period from 1 June 2008 to 28 April 2009.
-Hearings After having considered written submissions from parties concerned and their oral submissions made at the case management conference held on 21 February 2011, the Chairman ruled that PCCW was not a "person aggrieved" within section 32N(1) of the Telecommunications Ordinance (Cap.
-106) for lodging of an appeal to the Appeal Board.
-The Decision of the Chairman dated 7 April 2011 is attached.
-Outcome of : Appeal was dismissed.
-Appeal
+Date of appeal 12 November 2010 Appellant SmarTone Mobile Communications Limited ("SmarTone") Nature of appeal Against the Decision of the Telecommunications Authority ("TA") issued in November 2010, which dismissed the complaint of SmarTone pursuant to sections 7K, 7L and 7N of the Telecommunications Ordinance (Cap.
+106), in respect of PCCW-HKT Telephone Limited's ("PCCW") increase of fixed-mobile interconnection charge tariff from 4.36 cents per minute to 5.45 cents per minute, effective during the period from 1 June 2008 to 28 April 2009.
+Hearings After having considered written submissions from parties concerned and their oral submissions made at the case management conference held on 21 February 2011, the Chairman granted leave to PCCW to intervene in the Appeal and to raise the issue of dominance, among other preliminary issues.
+The Decision of the Chairman dated 7 April 2011 is attached The Chairman, in his Decision dated 30 May 2011 (copy attached), refused the TA's application to state a case to the Court of Appeal relating to the scope of PCCW's intervention, among other requests from parties concerned.
+Pursuant to Order 61 rule 2 of the Hong Kong Civil Procedure Rules, the TA applied to the Court of Appeal in June 2011 for an order requiring the Appeal Board to state the above case.
+On 29 February 2012, the Court of Appeal heard and dismissed the application (no. CACV 109/2011).
+The Judgment handed down on 8 March 2012 is attached.